FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dev-grant-spotlight-webrecorder.md

 Webrecorder is looking for additional developers to help build and improve its open-source tools.
 Individuals interested to learn more about fully remote openings are to visit the Webrecorder [Jobs](https://webrecorder.net/jobs) page.
 Read more about the [grant announcement](https://webrecorder.net/2022/06/21/announcing-new-grant-from-filecoin.html).

 _The Filecoin Dev Grants program helps advance projects and aims to award additional grants to boost development in the Filecoin ecosystem.
-Check out our other grant recipients and learn how you can apply for_ [_Open Grants_](https://github.com/filecoin-project/devgrants/blob/master/README.md#submit-a-proposal-for-open-grants) _and_ [_Microgrants_](https://github.com/filecoin-project/devgrants/blob/master/README.md#submit-a-proposal-for-open-grants)_._
+Check out our other grant recipients and learn how you can apply for a [Filecoin Developer Grant](https://github.com/filecoin-project/devgrants/blob/master/README.md)._